 Get your free utensil set.

 You can save the equivalent of 1,500 single-use plastic forks, knives, spoons, and straws this school year by bringing your own!
-All WashU students are eligible to receive a free reusable utensil set (including a knife, fork, spoon, straw, straw cleaner, and travel pouch) made of rapidly renewable bamboo!
+Sign up for a free reusable utensil set (including a knife, fork, spoon, straw, straw cleaner, and travel pouch) made of bamboo!
 Fill out this form to request your own.
+Valid while supplies last.

-Look for compost bins in dining areas and request a compost bucket for your room.
-Follow the signs to achieve zero waste!
+Look for compost bins in dining areas and request a free compost bucket for your room!
+Check out our waste sorting guide.

 Study sustainability.